 5. Associated with weakness, fainting, or near fainting

-6. Is accompanied with unexplained weight loss, masses or lumps anywhere on the body, fever (greater than 101 degrees Fahrenheit), abnormal vaginal bleeding, and/or unexplained pain anywhere in the body
+6. Is accompanied by unexplained weight loss, masses or lumps anywhere on the body, fever (greater than 101 degrees Fahrenheit), abnormal vaginal bleeding, and/or unexplained pain anywhere in the body.

 Sofia Health uses cookies to improve your user experience on our site.
 Cookies help display appointment times